yulu/money.sense/content/posts/singapore-how-should-i-buy-insurance.md

 ---
-title: "How would I buy insurance if I were 20s something"
+title: "How would I Buy Insurance if I were 20s something"
 date: 2023-12-08T18:12:02+08:00
 description: "If I could go back from my twenties to thirties, here's how I would approach buying insurance."
 tags: